Spitter Waterfall

 Can I buy tickets online?

-Check the official website for information regarding ticket purchases, as details on online options are not specified.
+Check the official website for current information regarding entry fees and ticket availability.

 Are there restrooms and cafes?